freezefawn/pluralsurvivalguide/communication.md

 - Imagine your specific mind voice as coming from a specific point in space, seperate from all the other thoughts in your mind so you can pick out your voice from the other thoughts.
 - Imagine a door and your headmate on the other side of it, unseen, and talk through it.

+You improve your visualization skill by imagining things over and over.
+As always, practice is the name of the game.

 #### Signatures